awhillas/delete-facebook/initial_ideas.md

 # Delete Facebook

-These were my initial thoughts on the subject and have since been revisted after some research and more thought into the problems.
+**NOTE: These were my initial thoughts on the subject and have since been revisted after some research and more thought into the problems.** I'm keeping them here for now as the _spirit_ of them is still true i.e. the practical approch of repurposing existing infrastructure.

 ## Requirements